Unified Namespace: Lessons from the Data-Lake-Hype

 The challenges of implementing a Unified Namespace (UNS) in Industrial IoT are complex.
 Targeted investments in sufficient connectivity and harmonization of IIoT raw data enable companies to build a scalable UNS architecture.
 Without this fundamental basis, the initial enthusiasm for the UNS architecture threatens to quickly lose its impact.
 A problem that has already proven to be a major hurdle to successful implementation with the emergence of data lakes.

-About i-flow: At i-flow, we are dedicated to empowering manufacturers with the world’s most intuitive software to seamlessly connect factories at scale.
+About i-flow: i-flow is an industrial software company based in southern Germany.
+We offer manufacturers the world’s most intuitive software to connect factories at scale.
 Over 400 million data operations daily in production-critical environments not only demonstrate the scalability of the software, but also the deep trust our customers place in i-flow.
-Close cooperation with our customers and partners worldwide, including renowned Fortune 500 companies and industry leaders such as Bosch, Sto and Lenze, is at the heart of our business.
+Our success is based on close collaboration with customers and partners worldwide, including renowned Fortune 500 companies and industry leaders like Bosch.

 Try it out now - free trial version

 Experience the unlimited possibilities that i-flow offers by taking a test for yourself.
-30 days free trial, on your systems.
+Test now for 30 days free of charge on your systems.

 Your question has not been answered?
-Make a non-binding inquiry now.
+Contact us.